-Sponsored students are those students who receive a scholarship from their home government, or are receiving an Australia Awards scholarship.
+Sponsored students are those who receive a scholarship from their home government or an Australia Awards scholarship.

 Learn more about scholarship opportunities on our international scholarships page.

 Home government-sponsored students

 The University of Adelaide has sponsorship arrangements with several foreign government and non government organisations.
 The International Sponsored Student Advisor (ISSA) liaises between sponsored students, sponsors and the University.
 The ISSA is currently located within International Student Support.

 If you have any issues related to your sponsorship, please contact International Student Support.